CMSgov/bcda-static-site/_pages/get-a-bearer-token.md

 #### Request header

-The header contains “Authorization: Basic” followed by your credentials.
-The credentials (clientID:secret) must be joined by a colon, then encoded in Base64 format.
+The header has “Authorization: Basic” followed by the credentials.
+Credentials (clientID:secret) are joined by a colon, then encoded in Base64 format.

 {% include copy_snippet.html code=Snippet3 language="yaml" %}

 #### Example curl command to request a bearer token

-In this example, the authorization in the request header is replaced with `--user {client ID}:{client secret}`.
+In this example, the authorization in the request header is replaced with `--user {client ID}:{client secret}`

 This command uses curl’s built-in ability to Base-64 encode your credentials, request, and receive your token in a single step.

-{% include copy_snippet.html code=Snippet4 language="yaml" %}
+{% include copy_snippet.html code=Snippet4 language="yaml" can_copy=true %}

 <div class="usa-alert usa-alert--info">
     <div class="usa-alert__body">
         <h4 class="usa-alert__heading">Remember to use the correct URL for your environment</h4>
         <p class="usa-alert__text">
-            Requests to get a bearer token contain a URL.
-Use <code>sandbox.bcda.cms.gov</code> to access the sandbox or <code>api.bcda.cms.gov</code> to access the production environment.
+            Use sandbox.bcda.cms.gov to access the sandbox or api.bcda.cms.gov to access the production environment.
         </p>
     </div>
 </div>

 #### Response example: successful request

 If your request succeeds, you’ll receive a 200 response with your bearer token in the response body.
-It’ll be the full text string that follows “access_token.”
+It’ll be the full text string that follows “access_token”.
 The token string below has been abbreviated for readability.

 “Expires_in” counts down the seconds remaining before the token expires, which is 20 minutes after it is generated.
 “Token_type: Bearer” is a fixed value.